gengyanlei/fire-smoke-detect-yolov4/README.md

     * In addition, it is easy to confuse the negative sample of the fire and the light;

 ## How to train yolov4 in darknet (train)?
-0. Convert VOC format data to COCO format data
+0. Convert VOC format data to YOLO format data
 1. Configure file information such as cfg
 2. Call the darknet command:
     ```